 Who Created the "VirginiaPlaces.org" Website?

 Compiling a new geographic description of Virginia is a fun challenge - but many of the 1,000+ pages on the VirginiaPlaces.org website are far, far, far from finished.
-If you explore further, expect to find incomplete pages and content that needs to be updated/corrected.
+If you explore further, expect to find incomplete pages and content that needs to be updated/corrected/terminated with extreme prejudice.

 On the maternal side, my relatives come from Halifax County.
 On my father's side, the Grymes family has been in Virginia since the 1640's.
-That genealogy is easier to trace, since the last name has an unusual spelling.
+The paternal genealogy is easier to trace, since the last name has an unusual spelling.

 Anglican minister Rev. Charles Grymes was caught up in the emerging religious conflicts in England associated with the rise of the Puritans and efforts to repress them by William Laud, Archbishop of Canterbury.
 After my ancestor moved across the Atlantic Ocean, my side of the Grymes family stopped migrating.
 I am the 10th generation to live in Virginia.